pixielabs/cavy/README.md

 ### 2. Hook up components

-Add a test hook to any components you want to test by adding a ref and using the `generateTestHook` function.
-Then export a hooked version of the parent component.
+To add test hooks to components, first add a ref using the `generateTestHook` function then export a hooked version of the parent component.

+If you need to test a function component, create a testable version of it using the `wrap` function.
+Then assign it a ref using `generateTestHook` (see example below).

 `generateTestHook` takes a string as its first argument - this is the identifier used in tests.
 It takes an optional second argument in case